 Work experience is integral to graduate recruitment for many leading employers.
-Once again employers have repeated the warning that graduates who have had no previous work experience are unlikely to be successful in their graduate recruitment process.
+According to High Fliers, the country’s top employers had received 10% more graduate job applications by December 2019 than they had the previous recruitment round.
+This means that the competition is fiercer than ever, and work experience all the more vital.
 Read on to find out more about the different types of opportunity available.

-Many employers now see work experience as the most reliable way to find candidates for their graduate vacancies.
-It’s a great way to show employers that you have the interest and the ability to succeed in the accountancy profession and therefore could help you secure a graduate position.
+Many employers see work experience as the most reliable way to find candidates for their graduate vacancies and it is a great way to show employers that you have an interest in the accountancy profession.
 There is also the added benefit of giving you an understanding of the industry and to help you decide whether or not the accountancy profession is the career for you.

 The recruitment process you go through to secure work experience is similar to applying for graduate positions.
 This means that you could already be part-way to securing a graduate position by the time you start your placement or internship.